Michele Fiore: Same-sex marriage and medical marijuana

-Description of treatments possible under Right-to-Try bill
+Description of treatments possible under right-to-try bill

-Fiore was a primary sponsor of the 2015 Nevada Right-to-Try bill, legislation that allows doctors to perform medical procedures that are being used in ongoing FDA-approved clinical trials but have not achieved FDA approval for terminally ill patients who are not responding to traditional medical treatment.
+Fiore was a primary sponsor of the 2015 Nevada right-to-try law, legislation that allows doctors to perform medical procedures that are being used in ongoing FDA-approved clinical trials but have not achieved FDA approval for terminally ill patients who are not responding to traditional medical treatment.
 On a February 2014 edition of her radio show, discussing Right-to-Try, Fiore described the cancer treatment by Cancer is a Fungus author Tullio Simoncini as an example of treatments that the terminally ill could access under Right-to-Try: "If you have cancer, which I believe is a fungus, and we can put a PICC line into your body and we're flushing, let's say, salt water, sodium carbonate, through that line, and flushing out the fungus. ...
 These are some procedures that are not FDA-approved in America that are very inexpensive, cost-effective."

 On her February 21, 2015, broadcast, the theme was the concept of Right-to-Try; the bill had been introduced in the Assembly the previous week.
 At the top of the show Fiore raised the topic of her 2014 comments, "an issue that I have gotten a lot of questions about".
 She said, "I made comments about cancer that I didn't put in the proper context."
 She had had a friend with cancer who had made "radical improvement using a doctor out of Italy's treatment covered in his book and his book was called Cancer Is A Fungus ... it was a tumor therapy of some sort.
 The point I was trying to illustrate was that people like my friend ... should have the right to decide their own fate and try experimental treatments like this."
 She did not repeat that cancer is a fungus or that salt water could flush it out.
 After Fiore addressed the issue she and guest Jackie See, M.D., defended the Simoncini treatment and other alternative techniques as viable and a means by which the U.S. could lead the world medically if regulation and bureaucracy were reduced and doctors could "explor[e] all the treatments not knowing where the next breakthrough will come from."
 After the 2015 broadcast, she received renewed national attention for her 2014 statements.

 Using sodium bicarbonate (baking soda) as a cancer treatment is espoused by Tullio Simoncini and is known as the Simoncini cancer treatment.
 This method has not been proven, and no evidence suggests that it or treatment with salt water works, but if either were to be accepted under the bill's requirements it could be legally considered a non-FDA-approved treatment that a terminally ill patient in Nevada could request.
 The bill that Fiore introduced eight days before her 2015 show requires that the drug, product or device "have successfully completed Phase 1 of a clinical trial" and that it be "tested in a clinical trial that has been approved by the [FDA]."